Amazon FBA The Truth: My Honest Experience & Real Costs

 HOW TO START AMAZON FBA BUSINESS

-Why did I choose this option? because the courses I saw were skyrocketing in price and we were already talking about more than 3,000 euros and I know those courses, their owners do them and it requires a lot of effort but then they just want to start selling and charging and little to have to be correcting the videos and syllabus, so in such a changing world in a few months 30% of the information, sometimes the most valuable is outdated.
+Why did I choose this option?
+Because the courses I saw were skyrocketing in price, already talking about more than €3,000, and I know those courses.
+Their creators make them and it requires a lot of effort, but then they just want to start selling and charging, and they rarely update the videos and syllabus, so in such a changing world, within a few months, 30% of the information, sometimes the most valuable, is outdated.

-Also when you see that the same people who sell the course for 3.000 eur, sell you the creation of your LLC company structure for 900 eur, when I created it in a few hours for 150 eur, it makes it clear that who does not charge a fair and reasonable price for creating an LLC will not charge you a reasonable price to help you in your Amazon business.
+Also, when you see that the same people who sell the course for €3,000 sell you the creation of your LLC company structure for €900, when I created it in a few hours for €150, it’s clear that someone who doesn’t charge a fair and reasonable price for creating an LLC won’t charge you a reasonable price to help you with your Amazon business.

-Therefore, I thought that hiring someone to accompany you from the beginning, for about 450 eur versus 3000 eur for a course, was the best option.
-You get a more personalized treatment, you learn more, better and safer, so I went on Fiverr and hired a guy who seemed knowledgeable and proffesional.
+Therefore, I thought that hiring someone to accompany you from the beginning, for about €450 versus €3,000 for a course, was the best option.
+You get more personalized treatment, you learn more, better and safer, so I went on Fiverr and hired a guy who seemed knowledgeable and professional.

 STARTING THE AMAZON FBA BUSINESS

 We started working there at the end of July 2023.
-While he was looking for the product to sell I was doing some of the administrative work that needs to be done.
+While he was looking for the product to sell, I was doing some of the administrative work that needs to be done.

 INVESTING ON AMAZON FBA

-Another small criticism to the course sellers, where the priority is to sell courses, is that they sweeten very much the time it takes this business and especially the money needed to start selling, without considering the price of the course itself, we speak only of the costs of Amazon, brand registration, logo creation, listing design, content A +, administrative and accounting management, computer tools and of course product price, transportation, customs, and a long etc., which greatly distances the information that you can start with 3000 euros to sell on Amazon FBA.
+Another small criticism of course sellers, whose priority is to sell courses, is that they greatly downplay the time this business takes and especially the money needed to start selling, without considering the price of the course itself.
+We’re only talking about the costs of Amazon, brand registration, logo creation, listing design, A+ content, administrative and accounting management, computer tools, and of course product price, transportation, customs, and a long etc., which is far from the information that you can start with €3,000 to sell on Amazon FBA.

 CHOOSING A PRODUCT TO START SELLING ON AMAZON FBA